jjasghar/chef-book/README.md

 The Prereqs you need before reading this book
 ----------------------------------------------
 The first and foremost is that I'm writing this for Linux based OSes.
-I understand chef can can run on Windows and MacOS, but that's not what I want to focus on.
+I understand chef can can run on Windows and OSX, but that's not what I want to focus on.
 So please if these commands don't make sense to you, you should probably look for another book before reading this one.

 - `grep`